-To explore the data further at country level, the below section charts the monthly unemployment rate over the past five years in all OECD-countries.
-Note that since New Zealand and Switzerland only report quarterly rates, their charts below use quarterly data and not monthly.
+To explore the data further at country level, the below section charts the monthly unemployment rate over the past five years in all OECD-countries, with the OECD-average drawn as a grey line.
+Note that as New Zealand and Switerland use quarterly rates, they are shown seperately below.

 About the data